 \subsection{Instruction Tuning Dataset}

 Following the recent work of \citet{lambert2024t}, we use the \tulu{} mixture as the instruction tuning dataset for our work.
-This dataset contains nearly 1M examples, making it significantly smaller compared to the Flan collection \citep{longpre2023flan}.
-However, it contains more mathematical reasoning examples compared to datasets like Flan-mini \citep{ghosal2023flacuna}.
+It encompasses a broad spectrum of tasks, including general-purpose chat, complex mathematical reasoning, programming, instruction following, and persona-based synthetic data.
+This dataset contains nearly 1M examples, making it significantly smaller than the Flan collection \citep{longpre2023flan}.
+However, it contains more mathematical reasoning examples than datasets such as Flan-mini \citep{ghosal2023flacuna}.